YLu-1258/YLU_blog/_posts/2024-04-04-Algorhythmic-Code-Prep.md

 ## Learn All Sorts
-I had previously implemented all of these sorts in a project with David and Ethan, so it was pretty easy to recreate this in plain old Java again.
+I had previously implemented all of these sorts in a project with David and Ethan, so it was pretty easy to recreate this in Java again.

 ### Comparable object
 First we create a comparable object for our flowers.